 SAFE requires mainland China residents or entities to register with SAFE or its local branch in connection with their establishment or control of an offshore entity established for the purpose of overseas investment or financing.
 In addition, such mainland China residents or entities must update their SAFE registrations when the offshore special purpose vehicle undergoes certain material events.
-See "Item 4.
-Information on the Company-B. Business Overview-Regulations-Regulation on Foreign Exchange-Offshore Investment by Mainland China Residents."
+See "Government Regulations - Regulation on Foreign Exchange - Offshore Investment by Mainland China Residents."